 (1) “Armored car” is as defined in Vehicle Code Section 115

-(2) "Authorized emergency vehicle" is as defined in Vehicle Code Section 165.
+(2) "Authorized emergency vehicle" is as defined in California Vehicle Code section 165.

 (3) "Auxiliary power system" or "APS" means any device that is permanently dedicated to the vehicle on which it is installed and provides electrical, mechanical, or thermal energy to the primary diesel engine, truck cab and/or sleeper berth, bus's passenger compartment or any other commercial vehicle's cab, as an alternative to idling the primary diesel engine.

-(4) "Bus" means any vehicle defined in Title 13, California Code of Regulations, Section 2480, subsections (h) (13)-(16), inclusive or as defined in the Vehicle Code Section 233.
+(4) "Bus" means any vehicle defined in title 13, CCR, section 2480, subsections (h) (13)-(16), inclusive or as defined in the California Vehicle Code Section 233.

 (5) “Child care facility” is a facility that meets the definition of a “child day care